rsdavis/blog-svelte/articles/pagerank/article.md

 ---
 date: '2020-02-27'
-tagline: 'The OG of iterative centrality metrics'
+tagline: 'Investigating the OG of iterative centrality metrics'
 ---

 # PageRank: Bringing Order To The Web